mikailcf/godot_modules/behavior_tree/readme.md

 1. Add a blackboard node to your scene.
 1. Add a behavior tree node to your scene and choose its blackboard node in the editor.
 1. Add behavior tree nodes as children of this behavior tree node.
-	1. The only nodes that should have custom implementation are: `BehaviorTreeCondition` and `BehaviorTreeAction`.
-This should be done by right-clicking the node after adding it and clicking extend script, choosing the empty template.

 action node:
 	- folha